apache/druid/docs/ingestion/native-batch.md

     February: 10 records
     March: 9 records
   This is incorrect since the new data has 0 records for January.
-Setting `dropExisting` to true to drop the original segment for Janurary that is not needed since the newly ingested data has no records for January.
+Setting `dropExisting` to true to drop the original segment for January that is not needed since the newly ingested data has no records for January.

 ### Task syntax